moj-analytical-services/splink/docs/topic_guides/evaluation/overview.md

 Evaluation is a non-trivial, but crucial, task in data linkage.
 Linkage pipelines are complex and require many design decisions, each of which has an impact on the end result.

-This set of topic guide is intended to provide some structure and guidance on how to evaluate a Splink model alongside its resulting links and clusters.
+This set of topic guides is intended to provide some structure and guidance on how to evaluate a Splink model alongside its resulting links and clusters.

 ## How do we evaluate different stages of the pipeline?